 1) Back it up.
+What if your passport gets lost?
 In the unlikely event of an emergency or accident, make physical and digital backups of important documents like your passport, visas, driver’s license, social security card, and birth certificate.
 If you are traveling with your laptop, backup your files and photos to a hard drive before you leave.

 2) Carry a scarf.
 Everywhere you go.
 Though a sarong would work as well, we also suggest a lightweight cotton scarf.
 Other uses?
 It can act as an eye mask, head wrap, fashion accessory.
 You can also use it as a makeshift handkerchief and towel ( try wetting it with cold water on hot days and tying it around your neck for instant relief!).
 The uses are endless on the road.

 3) Get out from behind the camera.
 Yes, we take a lot of photos… and there is absolutely nothing wrong with that!
 Everyone wants to capture memories.
 But just remember that traveling is not about “getting the shot.”
 Once you click, step back, put the camera down and relish in the view.
 Sometimes memory serves best.